microservices-api/kubernetes-microprofile-lab/lab-instructions/ibm-cloud-private/README.md

 ![Image Deployment](images/image_deployment.png)

 1. Click on deploy.
 A helm deployment success window pops up!
 1. Let's check on our deployment.
 Go into `Workloads -> Deployments` and click on the release name you picked.
-Click on the `Endpoint` link.
+Click on the `Endpoint` link, which brings up the ingress URL.
 Add `/openapi/ui` to the URL to reach the OpenAPI User Interface.
 For example, `https://192.168.99.100/openapi/ui`
 1. Congratulations, you have successfully deployed a [MicroProfile](http://microprofile.io/) container into a kubernetes cluster!
 The deployment also included a Cloudant container that is used by our microservice, and an ingress layer to provide connectivity into the API.

 ## Explore the application